nc-kcritser/wwdeploy/README.md

 # Dell-OpenHPC-Warewulf

-HPC deployment scripts for OpenHPC with Warewulf v4.5.8
+HPC deployment scripts for OpenHPC with Warewulf v4.5.8.
+--- 4.6.x will be handled in the 1.5 release.

 This has been tested with Rocky 9.4-9.5, RHEL 9.4-9.5